3. The Bass

 Comments

-and then you can write whatever you want.
+A comment starts with the characters // and then you can write whatever you want.

 The Bass of Billie Jean

 As for the bass, we have only added the notes from the Billie Jean theme.
-But to fully understand what we are writing, we will need to learn what these notes are.
-In the next chapter, you will get to know the notes in greater depth, the foundation for creating your own melodies. 👉>>
+To fully understand what we are writing, we will need to learn what these notes are.
+But first, now that we can play notes of different durations, let's review what options we have. 👉>>